Just click on a question to jump straight to that answer below.

 How many times can EuroMillions rollover?

 The rules around rollovers has changed over the years.
-The current rules do not limit how many weeks it can rollover – instead they limit the amount the jackpot can reach.
-This is capped so the rollovers stop at €190 Million with any extra above this being allocated to the prize tiers below.
-But this only applies for 2 draws at most, because if the jackpot is not won in the next 2 draws the whole amount will then rolldown to be shared by the next prize tier.
+The current rules place a limit on the amount the jackpot can reach.
+This is ‘capped’ so the rollovers stop at €190 Million with any extra above this being allocated to the prize tiers below (i.e. it will ‘roll down’).
+But this only applies for 5 draws at most.
+Because if the jackpot is not won in the next 4 draws after reaching the cap amount, then the whole amount will roll down to be shared by the next prize tier.
 That makes for a pretty special draw and is one to watch out for!

 What is the EuroMillions Superdraw?